 If you are receiving flow-through credits from a partnership, your partnership should provide you with the information you need to calculate the credit.
-Complete lines A, B, and C and Schedules C (Part 2), D, and E.
+Complete line A and follow the instructions on the form below that line.

 New York S corporations